2009–10 Detroit Red Wings season

 The 2009–10 Detroit Red Wings season was the team's 84th season of play for the franchise (78th as the Detroit Red Wings).
 The Red Wings once again qualified for the Stanley Cup playoffs, but lost in the Western Conference Semifinal.
+Additionally, for the first time since 1999–2000, the Red Wings did not win their division.

 Regular season

 During the regular season, the Red Wings were shut-out an NHL-high nine times.
 They also tied the Calgary Flames for the fewest shorthanded goals allowed, with just one.

 October

 As part of the NHL Premiere, the Red Wings began their season on Friday, October 2 in Stockholm, Sweden, against the St. Louis Blues.
 Their home opener was on October 8 against the Chicago Blackhawks.